redrum-llik/teamcity-documentation/topics/kotlin-script.md

 Select JDK to run the script:
 * Default: the path to JDK Home is read either from the `JAVA_HOME` environment variable on the agent machine, or from the `env.JAVA_HOME` property specified in the [build agent configuration file](build-agent-configuration.md) (`buildAgent.properties`).
 If these values are not specified, TeamCity uses the Java Home of the build agent process itself.
-* Custom: enter a path to any JDK installed on the agent.
+* Custom: enter a path to a JDK installed on the agent.
 * Select any installed version by number.

 >If you use Java 9 or later and Kotlin 1.4.2 or later, you might get the following warning in the build log:
 > `An illegal reflective access operation has occurred`
-> The details of this issue and available workaround are described [here](https://youtrack.jetbrains.com/issue/TW-70604#focus=Comments-27-4763145.0-0).
+> This is caused by a known issue of the Kotlin compiler and will not affect your build anyhow.
+The details of the issue and its workaround are described [here](https://youtrack.jetbrains.com/issue/TW-70604#focus=Comments-27-4763145.0-0).
 {type="warning"}

 </td>